yuydu/STA-208-project/README.md

 #### 2.1 Variable Selection Using Group Lasso

 #### 2.2 Numerical Variables Description
 In this part we explore relationship among selected numerical predictor variables(computing correlation matrix and drawing heatmap).
-Relationship between loan status and some predictor variables we are interested in is also analyzed.(You are able to see the analysis process and results at [Numerical](https://resources.lendingclub.com/LCDataDictionary.xlsx),part 2.4.1)
+Relationship between loan status and some predictor variables we are interested in is also analyzed.(You are able to see the analysis procedure and results at [Numerical](https://resources.lendingclub.com/LCDataDictionary.xlsx),part 2.4.1)

 #### 2.3 Categorical Variables Description